AdobeDocs/audience-manager.en/help/using/features/destinations/destinations.md

 ---
 description: In Audience Manager, a destination is any third-party system (ad server, DSP, ad network, etc.) that you want to share data with.
 Destination Builder is the tool you used to create and manage cookie, URL, or server-to-server destinations.
 keywords: integration code, destination, destination overview, destination, destination, destination, destination, destination, destination, destination, destination, destination, destination, destination
-seo-description: In Audience Manager, a destination is any third-party system (ad server, DSP, ad network, etc.) that you want to share data with.
-Destination Builder is the tool you used to create and manage cookie, URL, or server-to-server destinations.
+landing-page-description: A destination is any third-party system, such as ad server or DSP, with which to share data.
+Use Destination Builder to create and manage cookie, URL, or server-to-server destinations.
 seo-title: Destinations
 solution: Audience Manager
 title: Destinations